 Release date: April 7, 2017

 Well, that didn’t take long, did it?
-Even before the official rollout of Windows Creator Update, Microsoft released the first preview build update for the next upgrade to Windows 10, due out by the end of the year.
+Even before the official rollout of Windows Creators Update, Microsoft released the first preview build update for the next upgrade to Windows 10, due out by the end of the year.

 Given that it’s the earliest public build of the next upgrade, there’s very little new here, only the most minor of bug fixes, such as an update to the share icon in File Explorer.
 However, there are a number of known issues with the build.
 Narrator doesn’t work in it, for example, and some apps and games may crash.
 So if you decide to try it, proceed with caution.